Why Organic Clothes Matter For Your Baby

 The best and safest alternative for your baby today is to choose clothes made of organic cotton that is certified to organic standards across the entire manufacturing process.
 Organic cotton is grown naturally and sustainably, without herbicides, pesticides or any other harmful chemicals.
 Choosing organic means limiting your baby’s exposure to potentially harmful chemicals found in non-organic clothing.

-Organic Baby Clothes Are Still A Hard Choice For Most Parents
+Organic Baby Clothes Are Still a Hard Choice

-Despite the clear benefits, it remains unrealistic to expect most parents to switch to organic baby clothes.
+Despite the clear health and environmental benefits, it remains unrealistic to expect most parents to switch to organic baby clothes.
 First, shopping for a newborn is often confusing, if not insane.
 Thousands of baby products on the market create almost endless choices.
 New and expecting parents can’t do in-depth research and make well-informed choices on every single issue.
 Even after hours of googling and reading blogs, they end up compromising.

 In addition, baby clothes made of organic cotton are harder to find (today only 0.5% of global cotton production is organic).
 When available, they are usually significantly more expensive.
 Most people cannot afford them or justify spending the price as babies grow fast and clothes will only be used a few times.
 And often, moms get clothes from loved ones as hand-me-downs or gifts and have little control over what fabrics are picked.

 Making the Cutest and Safest Option Available to All